Hemorrhoids High Fiber Diet

 Hemorrhoids High Fiber Diet – Prunes

-Sorbitol gets water into your digestive system softening stool and increasing the need to visit the washroom.
+Sorbitol draws water into your digestive system, softening stool and increasing the need to visit the restroom.

 Stewed prunes have a bit more water, and prepare them to simmer some dried prunes in clean water for about 10 minutes.